-- 1 waiver requiring military installations to ensure that hunting, fishing and trapping activities on the - 2 installation are IAW state fish and game laws and that these activities obtain appropriate state - 3 permits/licenses.
-Therefore, those provisions in the California Code of Regulations (CCR) that pertain to - 4 recreational hunting and fishing should be complied with.
-The Engle Act waiver, which the AF applies to - 5 recreational hunting/fishing/trapping of game species on base, is not applicable to natural resources - 6 management activities (e.g., wildlife surveys, wildlife handling, depredation).
-This means that any federal - 7 government employee, contractor, or non-federal entity operating on the base, in compliance with federal - 8 law, are immune.
-This includes exemption from requirements under Title 14 relating to Scientific - 9 Collecting Permits (14 CCR 650) and Permits for Protected Animals (14 CCR 670.7). - 10 A table of "Annotated Summary of Key Legislation Related to Design and Implementation of the INRMP" - 11 is included as Appendix A to this plan.
-The table summarizes key legislation and guidance documents used - 12 to create and implement this INRMP.
-Refer to the complete listing of policies, the Federal Registry and the - U.S. Code to ensure that all applicable guidance documents, laws and regulations are reviewed.
-Installation- - specific policies, including state and local laws and regulations, are summarized in Table 1.3.a below.
+The Engle Act 10 USC 2671(a)(1) states that the United States is not subject to state law unless there is a clear and specific waiver of sovereign immunity.
+However, the Engle Act includes a clear and specific waiver requiring military installations to ensure that hunting, fishing and trapping activities on the installation are IAW state fish and game laws and that these activities obtain appropriate state permits/licenses.
+Therefore, those provisions in the California Code of Regulations (CCR) that pertain to recreational hunting and fishing should be complied with.
+The Engle Act waiver, which the AF applies to recreational hunting/fishing/trapping of game species on base, is not applicable to natural resources management activities (e.g., wildlife surveys, wildlife handling, depredation).
+This means that any federal government employee, contractor, or non-federal entity operating on the base, in compliance with federal law, are immune.
+This includes exemption from requirements under Title 14 relating to Scientific Collecting Permits (14 CCR 650) and Permits for Protected Animals (14 CCR 670.7).

+A table of "Annotated Summary of Key Legislation Related to Design and Implementation of the INRMP" is included as Appendix A to this plan.
+The table summarizes key legislation and guidance documents used to create and implement this INRMP.
+Refer to the complete listing of policies, the Federal Registry and the U.S. Code to ensure that all applicable guidance documents, laws and regulations are reviewed.
+Installation-specific policies, including state and local laws and regulations, are summarized in Table 1-1 below.